“They thought their god was offended and so volunteered to do his work for him” –Ahmed on execution for blasphemy

 It is up for God to decide the fate of every soul in the Hereafter.
 In this dunya, we are commanded not to infringe on others’ right to believe what they like, as long as nobody is harmed in the process.
 Legal retribution is only prescribed in cases where violence and murder occur without right.
 Everyone’s eternal fate will be decided in the akhira.

-*This is assuming that the blasphemy does not amount to fasad-fil-ard.
-If outright blasphemy is committed to the extent that it causes grievous violence, this could potentially come under the category of “causing great corruption on Earth.”
+*If outright blasphemy is committed to the extent that it causes grievous violence, this could potentially come under the category of “causing great corruption on Earth.”
 In such a case, the punishment for fasad may be applicable.